joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000008791803/ukraine-bakhmut-russia-war.html?searchResultPosition=3

 **Georgia’s Jalen Carter Accused in Car Crash That Killed Two People**\
-`Arrest warrants were issued for Carter, projected as a top-5 pick in the N.F.L. draft, after police said he had been involved in a crash that killed a Georgia teammate and a team staffer.`\
+`Arrest warrants were issued for Carter, projected as a top-five pick in the N.F.L. draft, after the police said he was involved in a crash that killed a Georgia teammate and a team staffer.`\
 https://nytimes.com/2023/03/01/sports/football/jalen-carter-arrest-nfl-draft.html?searchResultPosition=4

 **Why Some Black Playwrights Are Saying Their Shows Must Not Go On**\